 Although none of us likes to think that it would affect us personally, we have to accept that we might, one day, be unable to manage our financial affairs or make important decisions for ourselves.
 Creating a Lasting Power of Attorney while you are still fit and well is always a sensible decision.

 Releasing your wealth in a planned way makes all the difference when it comes to meeting your personal financial objectives.
 Now that pension fund holders are not obliged to buy an annuity there are more decisions to make about how to invest and draw pension income.

 For those who want a steady income without taking any risk an annuity may still be appropriate.
 For others, the options of a lump sum or drawdown funds will give them the control to access funds in line with their outgoings and the way their lifestyle evolves during retirement.

-Careful planning avoids you paying unnecessary tax and ensures that you balance saving and spending during your working life.
+Careful estate planning avoids you paying unnecessary tax and ensures that you balance saving and spending during your working life.
 You can then, for example, build up the level of savings you need without making more sacrifices than you need to.